bseltz-cohesity/scripts/powershell/expungeDataSpillage/README.md

 ## Warning!
 This script deletes backup data!
 Make sure you know what you are doing before you run it

 This powershell script searches for a file, and displays the ProtectionJobs/Objects where the file is stored.
 You can then select a ProtectionJob/Object and the script will delete all versions of the ProtectionJob/Object where that file exists.
-The deletion will include the local snapshots plus any remote replicas and archives.
+The deletion will include the local snapshots plus any archives.
+Replicas can deleted by running the script against the replica cluster.

 If you run the script without the -delete switch, the script will only display what it would delete.
 Use the -delete switch to actually perform the deletions.